Tips for Preparing for Different Family Law Cases:

 - Tax returns for the past two or three years, 1099’s, W-2’s and other tax related documents.

-Obtaining these documents prior to your meeting with one of our divorce experts will help ensure you have a meaningful private and free consultation.
+Obtaining these documents prior to your meeting with one of our divorce experts will help ensure you have a meaningful private consultation.

 Tips for Preparing for a Divorce Involving When You Own Real Property like a House, Condo or Land: